hospino11/java9-training/README.md

 - `null` keys and values not allowed (`java.lang.NullPointerException`).
 - Any modification on the collection not allowed (`java.lang.UnsupportedOperationException`).
 - Keys duplication not allowed (`java.lang.IllegalArgumentException`).

+## Resource
+### Advantages
+- Fewer lines of code
+- Readability
+- No need for `finally` anymore
+- Resource auto-close
+- Try with resource